Things To Do Prior To Mortgage Application Process

 - A $100,000 mortgage is equivalent to a $400 monthly payment

-- Many folks who recently bought an automobile get forced in buying a smaller home because of the the auto loan
+Many folks who recently bought an automobile get forced in buying a smaller home because of the auto loan.

 Never Close Out Active Credit Tradelines